Library

 Sean Carroll

-Carroll argues that the Many-Worlds interpretation is the simplest and most honest reading of quantum mechanics — and that physicists have spent decades avoiding this conclusion.
+Carroll argues that the Many-Worlds interpretation is the simplest and most straightforward reading of quantum mechanics, and that physicists have spent decades avoiding this conclusion.
 A rigorous but readable entry point into quantum foundations, written for curious non-physicists.

 Science